 - Furniture blankets

 Purchase boxes in different sizes and materials to pack all kinds of stuff.
 For example, purchase corrugated boxes to pack heavy objects, large boxes to pack decoration items and toys, and smaller boxes to pack delicate items.
+There are websites that can provide the necessary boxes you need.
+Plus, for companies like Collin, there is free shipping available for some orders, which is an added bonus if you want to watch your supply expenses.

 - Create a Packing Station